raiden-network/spec/monitoring_service.rst

 Once it does accept a BP it MUST provide monitoring for the associated channel at least until a newer BP is provided or the channel is settled.
 MS SHOULD continue to accept newer balance proofs for the same channel.

-Once a `ChannelClosed` or `TransferUpdated` event is seen the MS MUST verify that the channel’s balance matches the latest BP it accepted.
-If the balances do not match the MS MUST submit that BP to the channel’s `updateTransfer` method.
+Once a `ChannelClosed` or `NonClosingBalanceProofUpdated` event is seen the MS MUST verify that the channel’s balance matches the latest BP it accepted.
+If the balances do not match the MS MUST submit that BP to the channel’s `updateNonClosingBalanceProof` method.

 [TBD] There needs to be a selection mechanism which MS should act at what time (see below in “notes / observations”)